-If students are exposed to inappropriate content on the internet, or if they are being bullied in any way, they must report it immediately to staff on duty.
-In the interests of student health and wellbeing, and developing positive habits,
+If students are exposed to inappropriate content on the internet, or if they are being bullied in any way, they are encouraged to report it immediately to staff on duty.

-Years 7 and 8 students are asked to hand in their laptop, mobile phone and all other electronic devices when they move to their rooms each night.
+In the interests of student health and wellbeing, and developing positive habits, Years 7 and 8 students are asked to hand in their laptop, mobile phone and all other electronic devices when they move to their rooms each night.

-Students at Walker are asked not to have their mobile phones on between 6.45 pm - 8.30 pm Monday-Thursday nights.
-In addition, students are expected to have their phones off during dinner (5.45 pm - 6.30 pm) and are encouraged to do so again at bedtime.
+Students at Walker are encouraged not to have their mobile phones on between $6.45 \, \text{pm} - 8.30 \, \text{pm}$ Monday-Thursday nights.
+In addition, students are expected to have their phones off during dinner ($5.45 \, \text{pm} - 6.30 \, \text{pm}$) and are encouraged to do so again at bedtime.